 Your website should have a purpose.
 It’s not there only to look pretty, although that will certainly help it achieve its purpose.
 You need to know what exactly you want to achieve with the website redesign, and what do you want your website to be able to do.
 Do you want your whole website geared towards getting people to sign up for your newsletter?
 Are using it solely to boost your own status as an industry expert?
 Or do you have an online store, but you want to add some content that will make it rank better in search engine results?
 You need to be very clear on what you want the website to achieve before you start talking with a website designer.

 You will have to provide some materials for the design process.
 The one thing you should have with you is a vector file of your official logo.
 If you have a style guide for your business, bring it.
 Some of the other things you might bring with you are images of yourself, your employees, and your place of business.
 These photos will put a face on your business, humanize it, and make people relate to it better.
 And it should go without saying that you should provide all the important information about your business, like working hours, contact information, and address.
-If you have social network pages set up for your business, be prepared to provide them as well.
+If you have social network pages set up for your business, prepare to provide them as well.

 Additional Things You Can Do